Rules of the DiscoverEU contest

 - Once they have filled in their personal data, all applicants have to answer a quiz of 5 multiple-choice questions on general knowledge about the European Union and on other European Union initiatives targeting young people.
 Finally, they are requested to answer a subsidiary question.
 Applicants will be selected up to the available budget and ranked following the correctness and timing of their replies.

-- Applicants are asked to give additional information on their travel plans (i.e. when they plan to start their journey, whether it is the first time that they will be travelling alone without their parents, what they would like to learn from this experience, how they will finance their travel and how they found out about DiscoverEU).
+- Applicants are asked to give additional information on their travel plans (i.e. when they plan to start their journey, whether it is the first time that they will be travelling alone without their parents, what they would like to learn from this experience, how they will finance costs like accommodation, subsistence, basic insurance, etc. during their travel and how they found out about DiscoverEU).
 The information entered in that section is not binding and will not have any impact on the selection process.
 Data collected will be used for statistical purposes and as information for the European Commission and EACEA with a view to improve DiscoverEU.

 - All applicants will receive a confirmation by email through the European Youth Portal, once they have submitted their application.
-This email will inform them that their application has been registered, and will include the application code and the timetable for the communication of the selection decision.
+This email will inform them about their application registration and it will include the application code and the timetable for the communication of the selection decision.

 Everyone will receive a code upon submission of the application form.
 Applicants should keep this application code for any further communication.
 If an applicant wants to invite people to join his/her group, he/she becomes a group leader and he/she will have to communicate the code to the other members of the group to allow their registration.
 Based on the code provided by the group leader, the other group members will have to register online, and fill in their personal data.

 Please note that group members do not have to participate in the quiz and subsidiary question, as only the group leader will have to complete the quiz and the subsidiary question.
 However, they still need to fill in their personal data in order to validate their application.
-Group members need to fulfil the same eligibility criteria: 18 years old and the legal residence in one of the Member States of the European Union or one of the third countries associated to the Erasmus+ programme: Iceland, Liechtenstein, North Macedonia, Norway, Serbia, and Türkiye.
+Group members need to fulfil the same eligibility criteria: to be 18 years old and to be resident in one of the Member States of the European Union or one of the third countries associated to the Erasmus+ programme: Iceland, Liechtenstein, North Macedonia, Norway, Serbia, and Türkiye.
 If applicants have indicated that they want to travel alone, they can still add friends to their application after submission and before the final deadline, following the same procedure mentioned above.

 A group application will be assessed as one single application.
 Only those group members who have filled in the application form by using the code provided by the group leader will be taken into consideration for the selection.
 Group members shall not register individually.

-Groups can be composed of persons from different nationalities living in different locations.
+Groups can be composed of people from different nationalities living in different locations.